 Contractor may not subcontract all or any part of the work without first having obtained consent of Owner.
 Any such subcontracting made or attempted to be made without such written or oral consent of Owner shall not be binding on and need not be recognized by Owner.
 No such consent by Owner to any such contracting shall relieve Contractor of its responsibility to Owner for the proper performance of all the services covered hereby.
 Any subcontracting of the services by Contractor shall be subject to the other requirements provided herein, including the insurance requirements.
 The only exception to this shall be during emergency situations.

-STANDARD OF CARE
+STANDARD OF CARE AND OPERATIONS

 Contractor shall perform the services as operator of the Facilities in a safe, proper, and workmanlike manner in accordance with the Owner’s approved practices and procedures, as well as approved industry practices and standards.
 Contractor shall do or cause to be done all such acts and things within its control as may be reasonably necessary to operate and maintain the Facilities in compliance with the requirements of all applicable Federal, State, and local laws, rules and regulations.
+Contractor shall use its best efforts to achieve a high level of Facility on line time and response time to emergencies and other call outs at the Facility.

 ACCESS OR INSPECTIONS OF OWNER

-Contractor shall perform and supervise all services provided herein, but Owner’s representatives shall have unlimited access to the premises to witness anddetermine

-whether the work is being performed by the Contractor in accordance with all of the provisions of this agreement.
+Contractor shall perform and supervise all services provided herein, but Owner’s representatives shall have unlimited access to the premises to witness and determine whether the work is being performed by the Contractor in accordance with all of the provisions of this agreement.
 Owner’s representatives shall have the right at all times to be on or about the work location, and to have access to all reports and records, and accounting records.

 INDEMNIFICATION